BACK

 * If you have any queries about on or off water training.

-Promoting enjoyable gig rowing for ladies, especially those almost past their peak of physical performance, both in competitive racing for ladies veterans’ (over 40) and social rowing, including coastal explorations and hostelry assessments.
+Promoting enjoyable gig rowing for ladies, especially those almost past their peak of physical performance, both in competitive racing for Ladies Veterans (over 40), Super-Veterans (over 50), Masters (over 60) and social rowing, including coastal explorations and hostelry assessments.

 Can occasionally be found in the Old Quay Inn, Devoran, at events or training sessions.

-* If you think you may be over forty but can’t remember.
+* If you think you may be over forty, fifty or sixty but can’t remember.

 * If you would like to come out with the vets.

-Promoting enjoyable gig rowing for men, especially those almost past their peak of physical performance, both in competitive racing for mens veterans’ (over 40) and social rowing, including coastal explorations and hostelry assessments.
+Promoting enjoyable gig rowing for men, especially those almost past their peak of physical performance, both in competitive racing for Mens Veterans (over 40), Super-Veterans (over 50), Masters (over 60) and social rowing, including coastal explorations and hostelry assessments.

 Can occasionally be found in the Old Quay Inn, Devoran, at events or training sessions.

-* If you think you may be over forty but can’t remember.
+* If you think you may be over forty, fifty or sixty but can’t remember.

 * If you would like to come out with the vets.